akrck02/Bubble-UI/CONTRIBUTING.md

 <h2> 2 - Sharing this proyect</h2>
 <p>
-Akstrap is a community toolkit for web development.
+Bubble is a community toolkit for web development.
 We made it open source to make sure that all the code is always public and visible, that's why sharing the code to new and experienced developers its so important for our team.
 </p>